New York University GLBA Information Security Program

 Currently, the following units have been identified as the GLBA-affected areas:

-A periodic recertification process will be held at least annually.
-Documentation will be retained by the GLBA Program Officer or his/her designee.
-In addition, the Program Officer may update the Program from time to time, as appropriate.
+The GLBA Program Officer or designee will keep records of a periodic recertification process held at least annually.
+In addition, the GLBA Program Officer may update the Program from time to time, as appropriate.

 C. Affected Department Representative

-Each affected NYU department shall appoint a representative, responsible for the GLBA-covered nonpublic financial information in that department, to work with the GLBA Program Officer or his/her designee(s).
+Each affected NYU department shall appoint a representative, responsible for the GLBA-NPI in that department, to work with the GLBA Program Officer or designee(s).

 2. Risk Identification and Assessment